Ramla Ali: Boxing

+WBC Super Bantamweight Championship

+Ali challenged Yamileth Mercado for her WBC super bantamweight title at Footprint Center in Phoenix, Arizona on June 29, 2024, losing by unanimous decision.

+On March 26, 2025 it was announced that Ali signed with Most Valuable Promotions.

 Writing

 Ramla's debut novel Not Without A Fight is a self-help book based on ten of the most important fights in her life.
 It was published by Merky Books & Penguin Random House.
 It has also been announced that Academy Award nominated, BAFTA winning producer Lee Magiday will be making a feature-length drama in collaboration with Film4 based on the life story of Ramla Ali.

 Campaigning and advocacy

 Ali helped set up Somalia's boxing federation in Mogadishu and became the first boxer to have represented Somalia in the Women's World Championships, held in New Delhi, India.

 In January 2018, Ali launched The Sisters Club, a charitable initiative created to provide spaces for Muslim women and minorities to learn and enjoy boxing in the U.K. Subsequently, the initiative expanded to also welcome women who have experienced sexual assault or domestic violence to learn self-defence.
 The charity partnered with brands Nike, Sports Direct & Everlast to expand its program in 2021, enabling it to reach more women across the country.

 Ali committed to giving 25 percent of her first year's earnings as a professional to Black Lives Matter charities.